-Other real estate ("ORE") includes real estate acquired through foreclosure.
+Other real estate ("ORE") includes real estate acquired through foreclosure or repossession.
 Each other real estate property is carried at fair value, less estimated costs to sell.
-Fair value is principally based on appraisals performed by third-party valuation specialists.
-Any excess of the carrying value of the related loan over the fair value of the real estate at the date of foreclosure is charged against the ACL.
-Any expense incurred in connection with holding such real estate or resulting from any write-downs in value subsequent to foreclosure is included in non-interest expense.
-When the other real estate property is sold, a gain or loss is recognized on the sale for the difference, if any, between the sales proceeds and the carrying amount of the property.
-If the fair value of the ORE, less estimated costs to sell at the time of foreclosure, decreases during the holding period, the ORE is written down with a charge to non-interest expense.
-Generally, ORE properties are actively marketed for sale and Management is continuously monitoring these properties in order to minimize any losses.
+Fair value is principally based on appraisals or other valuations performed by third-party valuation specialists.
+Any excess of the carrying value of the related loan over the fair value of the real estate or property at the date of foreclosure or repossession is charged against the ACL.
+Any expense incurred in connection with holding such real estate or property or resulting from any write-downs in value subsequent to foreclosure or repossession is included in non-interest expense.
+When the other real estate property or other nonreal estate property is sold, a gain or loss is recognized on the sale for the difference, if any, between the sales proceeds and the carrying amount of the property.
+If the fair value of the ORE, less estimated costs to sell at the time of foreclosure or repossession, decreases during the holding period, the ORE is written down with a charge to non-interest expense.
+Generally, ORE properties or nonreal estate properties are actively marketed for sale and Management is continuously monitoring these properties in order to minimize any losses.